-- the control objectives; including identifying the risks that threaten the achievement of the control objectives; and - · designing and implementing controls to achieve the stated control objectives.
+• the control objectives; including identifying the

-The Group's Board of Directors are also responsible for establishing and maintaining internal financial controls based on the COSO framework.
+• designing and implementing controls to achieve the stated control objectives.

-These responsibilities include the design, and maintenance of adequate internal financial controls that if operating effectively would ensure the orderly and efficient conduct of its business, including:
+The Group's Board of Directors is also responsible for establishing and maintaining internal financial controls based on the COSO framework.

-- · adherence to Group's policies; - · the safeguarding of its assets;
+These responsibilities include the design, implementation and maintenance of adequate internal financial controls that, if operating effectively, would ensure the orderly and efficient conduct of its business, including:

-- · the prevention and detection of frauds and errors; - · the accuracy and completeness of the accounting records; - · the timely preparation of reliable financial information; and - · compliance with applicable laws and regulations.
+- adherence to Group's policies; - the safeguarding of its assets; - the prevention and detection of frauds and errors; - the accuracy and completeness of the accounting records; - the timely preparation of reliable financial information; and - compliance with applicable laws and regulations.